Bengaluru Pete: History

 The Pete as built by Kempegowda I had two main streets, namely the Chikkapet Street, which ran east–west, and the Doddapet Street, which ran north–south.
 Their intersection formed the Doddapete Square (present Avenue road), the heart of Bangalore.

 Halasoor, also called Ulsoor (east), Sondekoppa (west), Yelahanka (north), and Anekal (south) were the four gates erected at the cardinal directions.
-Five more gates were also built and these were named as Varthur, Sarjapur, Kanakanahalli, Kengeri and Yeshwantapur gates.
+Five more gates were also built and these were named as Varthur, Sarjapur, Kankanahalli, Kengeri and Yeshwantapur gates.
 Relating the Pete to the present landmarks of the city, the following are mentioned: